aircall/frontend-hiring-test/README.md

 #### Errors

-The REST API can return different type of errors:
+The REST API can return a different type of errors:

-`400` `BAD_REQUEST` error, it happens when you provide some data which doesn't respect a given shape.
+`400` `BAD_REQUEST` error, happens when you provide some data which doesn't respect a given shape.

 Example
 ```